Somayyah/lfs/log.md

 # 04-24-2025

-Finishing part iii: Building the LFS Cross Toolchain and Temporary Tools
+Finishing part iii: Building the LFS Cross Toolchain and Temporary Tools.

+Divided into three stages: first, building a cross compiler and its associated libraries; second, using this cross toolchain to build several utilities in a way that isolates them from the host distribution; and third, entering the chroot environment (which further improves host isolation) and constructing the remaining tools needed to build the final system.

+## Taxonomy

+- Cross compilation: refers to the process of building software on one platform (the build host) that is intended to run on a different platform (the target system).

+## log
 -